cunicopia-dev/local-tts-studio/README.md

-# TTS Audiobook Narrator
+# Local TTS Studio

-A professional-grade, offline text-to-speech application with voice cloning capabilities.
-Convert books, documents, and text into natural-sounding audiobooks using state-of-the-art XTTS-v2 technology.
+A professional offline text-to-speech studio with voice cloning capabilities.
+Transform books, documents, and any text into natural-sounding audiobooks using state-of-the-art XTTS-v2 technology.

 ## Features